mpi4py/mpi4py/docs/index.rst

 Acknowledgments
 ---------------

+This project was partially supported by the
+Extreme Computing Research Center (ECRC),
-This project was partially supported by the Center for Numerical Porous Media, Division of Computer, Electrical, and Mathematical Sciences & Engineering, King Abdullah University of Science and Technology (KAUST).
+Division of Computer, Electrical, and
+Mathematical Sciences & Engineering (CEMSE),
+King Abdullah University of Science and Technology (KAUST).